4 Cardinal Virtues

 Wisdom helps us decide if we can even hope to answer our question with the data that we have.

-A Preceptor Table is smallest possible table with rows and columns such that, if there is no missing data, our question is easy to answer.
+A Preceptor Table is the smallest possible table of data with rows and columns such that, if there is no missing data, we can easily calculate the quantity of interest.

 One key aspect of this Preceptor Table is whether or not we need more than one potential outcome in order to calculate our estimand.
 For example, if we want to know the causal effect of exposure to Spanish-speakers on attitude toward immigration then we need a causal model, one which estimates that attitude for each person under both treatment and control.
 The Preceptor Table would require two columns for the outcome.
 If, on the other hand, we only want to predict someone’s attitude, or compare one person’s attitude to another person’s, then we would only need a Preceptor Table with one column for the outcome.